Spondylosis: Causes, Symptoms & Treatments You Must Know

 What is Spondylosis?

-Spondylosis is a condition that refers to age-related degeneration of the spine, affecting the spinal discs, vertebrae, and joints.
+Spondylosis refers to changes and degeneration of the spine that occur with increasing age.
+The intervertebral discs, joints, spinal ligaments, or back muscles lose flexibility and become harder, resulting in decreased movement in various joints.
 It most commonly occurs in the cervical (neck), thoracic (mid-back), or lumbar (lower back) regions.
-This condition can lead to symptoms such as chronic pain, stiffness, and reduced mobility, often impacting daily activities and quality of life.
+Spondylosis symptoms include chronic pain, stiffness, and reduced mobility, often impacting daily activities and quality of life.

 > Return to Contents